 When an amazing order for lots of merch is placed, and shipped far away, the customer can initiate a chargeback in the meantime, even before the package is delivered, so they get their order for free.

 Could you use my shipping service or prepaid label instead of the one you usually use, pretty please?

 If you use the customer’s shipping service, they can have the order rerouted to a different address.
 By providing you with their own shipping label, the customer controls where the package is sent.
 Now you aren’t able to prove that the customer received their order or verify where it was sent, and they can say they never received their delivery.

 To be covered under PayPal’s Seller Protection policy, you have to ship to the address on the Transaction Details page.
 For expensive orders, it’s a great idea to purchase additional shipping insurance through your shipping company of choice, just in case.

 Oops!
 I’ve paid too much for my purchase, could you refund the extra money, pretty-please with sugar on top?

-A stolen credit card or bank account number is probably being used in these cases.
-Just because a payment has been deposited into your account doesn't mean the money is yours to keep.
+They’re probably using a stolen credit card or bank account number.
+Just because a payment has been deposited into your account doesn’t mean the money is yours to keep.
 If the real cardholder reports fraudulent activity, the money can be withdrawn from your account.
-If that happens, you'll lose the “extra” money you sent to the fraudster, the product you shipped, shipping costs, as well as your payment.
+If that happens, you’ll lose the “extra” money you sent to the fraudster, the product you shipped, shipping costs, as well as your payment.

 When you see a red flag